Peer Gynt: Act V

 Finally, on his way home as an old man, he is shipwrecked.
 Among those on board, he meets the Strange Passenger, who wants to make use of Peer's corpse to find out where dreams have their origin.
 This passenger scares Peer out of his wits.
 Peer lands on shore bereft of all of his possessions, a pitiful and grumpy old man.

-Back home in Norway, Peer Gynt attends a peasant funeral and an auction, where he offers for sale everything from his earlier life.
+Back home in Norway, Peer attends a peasant funeral and an auction, where he offers for sale everything from his earlier life.
 The auction takes place at the very farm where the wedding once was held.
 Peer stumbles along and is confronted with all that he did not do, his unsung songs, his unmade works, his unwept tears, and his questions that were never asked.
 His mother comes back and claims that her deathbed went awry; he did not lead her to heaven with his ramblings.

 Peer escapes and is confronted with the Button-molder, who maintains that Peer's soul must be melted down with other faulty goods unless he can explain when and where in life he has been "himself".
 Peer protests.
 He has been only that, and nothing else.
 Then he meets the troll king, who states that Peer has been a troll, not a man, most of his life.

 The Button-molder says that he has to come up with something if he is not to be melted down.
 Peer looks for a priest to whom to confess his sins, and a character named "The Lean One" (who is the Devil) turns up.
 The Lean One believes Peer cannot be counted a real sinner who can be sent to Hell; he has committed no grave sin.